TRIAD Architects & Planners was founded in 1963, by Amyas Connell & Graham McCullough

 TRIAD Nairobi retains active associations with practices in Kampala, Dar es Salaam, Kigali, London, Johannesburg, Chicago and London.

 TRIAD’s experience spanning over 50 years includes the successful designing and delivery of over 3900 projects with a wide range of typologies that include; Master Plans, Hotels, Office & Urban developments, Shopping malls, Residential, Institutional, and Industrial developments, and Corporate Interiors.

 TRIAD prides itself of having and maintaining a clear corporate governance structure, and in the year 2000 became the first Kenyan architectural practice to attain ISO certification.
-We have since then continued to retain this well-respected quality management system as certified by ISO, currently – ISO 9001:2015.
+We have since then continued to retain this well-respected quality management system as certified by ISO, currently – ISO 9001:2015. test

 Triad takes pride in its team of industry experienced, technically qualified and highly trained staff whose skills are core to the success of projects undertaken.
 The unrivaled quality of our projects bear testimony to this and guarantees quality of design, programming, cost control and the effective management of contracts.
 Triad employs architects of the highest caliber and ensures that in-service training is used to develop skills of its staff.
 The collaboration with other professionals overseas in the execution of various projects has ensured that our staff enjoy the experience and benefits of technology transfer